apple/swift-algorithms/Guides/PartialSort.md

 and _n_ is the length of the sequence.

 `partiallySort(_:by:)` is a slight generalization of a priority queue.
-It's implemented as an in line heapsort that stops after _k_ runs.
+It's implemented as an in-place heapsort that stops after _k_ runs.

 ### Comparison with other languages